-Interpreters convert the spoken word from one language to another.
+Interpreters convert spoken or signed languages into other spoken or signed languages.
 They assist people or groups who do not speak the same language to understand each other.
 They work as an intermediary, either over the phone or in person, between people from diverse linguistic backgrounds.
-They may also convert the spoken word into sign language for the deaf community, or vice versa.

 Interpreters may also convert written documents or audio/visual materials into a different spoken language or sign language.
 They may also travel with tourist guides to interpret cultural or historical information for foreign tourists.